 Patient Participation Group

-Our Patient Participation Group (PPG) meets at the practice on the first Wednesday of each month at 18:00.
+Our Patient Participation Group (PPG) meets at the practice on a regular basis.
 It is intended to provide an opportunity to further patient services by encouraging a better understanding of the work of the practice.
 Participation is on a voluntary basis and light refreshments are provided.
-The current chair for the Patient Participation Group is Keith Redfern who is supported by the Practice Manager, Anita Burgess.
-Other members of the practice including the GPs will also be in attendance as appropriate
+Anita Burgess and other members of the practice including the GPs will also be in attendance as appropriate.

 Click here to view the presentation for Patient Reference Group.